 Public Learning Destination Activities

 Many validated Public Learning Destination activities are included as part of the school holiday program, particularly those closely located to the University campuses.
-Some of these activities are already in existence and some are devised specifically for CUA.
+Some of these activities are already in existence and some are devised specifically for CU.
 Public Learning Destinations and activities include:

 Participation (as of July 2020)